Frontiers of Generative AI for Network Optimization: Theories, Limits, and Visions: GDMs in Network Optimization

 gMADRL-VCS \cite{GroundAirSpace2024MultiAgentGDM} focuses on post-disaster information collection in integrated ground-air-space networks, using GDMs as policy networks in an Actor-Critic framework to maximize spatial information coverage, balance fairness, and minimize energy consumption.
 In \cite{GDMPolicy2025VehicleEmbodied}, a contract-theoretic model is proposed for roadside unit (RSU) selection in autonomous driving, where GDMs serve as DRL actors to design contracts that incentivize RSUs to support mobile vehicle intelligence.
 In \cite{GDMPolicy2025MetaverseIoT}, the combination of AIGC metaverse services and internet of things (IoT) is explored in the context of parallel offloading, using GDMs as DRL policy networks to minimize rendering and fusion latency for multi-modal sensing data.
 Meta-DSAC \cite{TVT2025MetaverseGDMPolicy} focuses on resource management for multiple unmanned aerial vehicle (UAV)-based AIGC service providers in the metaverse.

 DLRS \cite{GDMPolicy2025LLMQoS} addresses the use of vector databases for request caching in edge-deployed LLMs.
 Observing that existing methods overlook previous search results, \cite{GDMPolicy2025LLMQoS} proposes a new MDP-based quality of service (QoS) optimization framework called DLRS, improving both similar and novel request response frequencies in a cloud-edge cooperative setting.
 In \cite{GDMPolicy2025DownlinkSemantic}, a GDM serves as a contract generator in a downlink semantic communication system, jointly optimizing rate-splitting multiple access (RSMA)-based resource allocation and contract design, achieving higher rewards than traditional DRL and supporting downstream semantic segmentation tasks.
-AC-GDM \cite{SecureBeamIRS2025GDMPolicy} targets secure beamforming in a multi-user IoT system with imperfect channels, using GDM-based DRL to jointly optimize precoding at the base station and phase shifts at an intelligent reflecting surface (IRS), outperforming traditional methods in simulation.
+AC-GDM \cite{SecureBeamIRS2025GDMPolicy} targets secure beamforming in a multi-user IoT system with imperfect channels, using GDM-based DRL to jointly optimize precoding at the base station and phase shifts at an intelligent reflecting surface (IRS), outperforming traditional methods in simulations.
 GAI-Asynchronous \cite{GDMPolicy2025LowAltitudeEdgeInference} considers a low-altitude multi-task over-the-air edge inference system, modeling the joint optimization of task batching and beamforming, and uses GDMs as DRL policies to perform batch-wise beamforming decisions.

-In summary, GDMs demonstrate superior performance as DRL policy networks in MDP-formulated network optimization problems, thanks to their powerful capability in modeling complex, multi-modal action distributions.
+In summary, GDMs demonstrate superior performance as DRL policy networks in MDP-formulated network-optimization problems, thanks to their powerful ability to model complex, multimodal action distributions.
 However, as in the broader AI community, the high latency of GDMs due to their iterative denoising process remains a limitation.
 Furthermore, the complexity of network optimization objectives and constraints presents substantial challenges for developing general-purpose GDM-based DRL approaches and achieving cross-problem generalization in the network domain.